OndrejValla/zuzu-valla/README.md

 ## Overview

 We all know that couples planning their big wedding day have lots of preparation to do.
-There is a lot of wedding photographers out there which they can choose from and lots of website to click through.
+There is a lot of wedding photographers out there which they can choose from and lots of websites to click through.
 That is why I believe they like to see easy to orientate website, with useful information about the photographer and of course to see a portfolio of photographs and prices.
-And lastly, the ability to effectively contact the photographer to discuss any queries they may have.
+People also like the ability to effectively contact the photographer to discuss any queries they may have.

 ---